VinayKumar6561/Food_For_Foodie-mern-project/README.md

 About:

 Developed a comprehensive food delivery web application using the MERN stack (MongoDB, Express, React, Node.js).
-Implemented user authentication, dynamic cart management, and order processing functionalities.
+Implemented user authentication with JWT tokens, dynamic cart management, and order processing functionalities.
 Designed a responsive user interface with React, facilitating a seamless user experience.
+Integrated RESTful APIs to handle data operations and real-time order tracking.
 Utilized MongoDB for efficient data storage and retrieval, ensuring scalability and performance.
+Implemented features to securely store and manage user data, including order history and preferences.

 # Getting Started with Create React App